pdjingle/ResturGener/README.md

 * Make mobile more appealing for users: Larger spaces between drop-down menus, change font, make font bigger, get rid of the footer.
 * Allow users to remove or even rank their favorites
 * Allow users to submit testimonials of their dining experiences, their experiences using the app, and its effect on their evenings/lives.
+* Add a "Favorites" column for users to add their favorite restaurants.

 ## Website Assets